Axo-xD/husky-gps-service/README.md

 This service communicates with the web app to save data points from user.

 It saves the data to packet folder in `src` folder.
-In a txt file where each line is a gps poins `lan,lat`.
+In a txt file where each line is a gps poins `lat,lan`.

 Use following comand to start service:
 ```